anoma/nspec/docs/node_architecture/types/identities.juvix.md

 ### InternalID

-A unique identifier, such as a private key, used internally within the network, represented as a natural number.
+A unique identifier, such as a private key, used internally within the network.

 ```juvix
 syntax alias InternalID := PrivateKey;